 Charles Dederich believed that he could induce in others, through specialized group practices, the realizations he'd had while on acid.
-These were transformative, emotional, cathartic realizations about non-duality, the nature of suffering, and the power of love.
+These were transformative, emotional, cathartic realizations about nonduality, the nature of suffering, and the power of love.
 He believed that if other recovering addicts experienced these insights, they would stay clean and sober.
 This was the birth of Synanon, and it seemed to work wonders.

-These unique practices would eventually grow and develop into an entire subculture.
+practices These unique would eventually grow and develop into an entire subculture.
 This subculture would be modified into the program model for The Seed and Straight.
 There was a whole special lingo, words that the outside world would not recognize.
-There was a whole universe of rules, hierarchy, rituals, and punishments, all geared towards strengthening the bond of the group and isolating its members from the outside world.
+There was a whole universe of rules, hierarchy, rituals, and punishments. all geared towards strengthening the bond of the group and isolating its members from the outside world.

 The foundation of it all was Synanon's "Game," where members met three times a week to engage in Dederich's version of confrontation therapy.
-Members broke each other down, interrogated one another, and confronted each other about the psychological deficiencies that could potentially take them back to drugs.
+Members broke each other down, interrogated one another, and other confronted each about the deficiencies psychological that could potentially take them back to drugs.
 The Game was conducted by adults who were hard core, physically addicted, heroin addicts.
-Unlike the teens of The Seed and Straight, they always had the option of leaving Synanon by their own freewill.
+Unlike the teens of The Seed and Straight, they always had the option of leaving Synanon by their own free-will.